Freika/rails_server/readme.md

 - Setups daily DB backups with uploading to Yandex Disk

 ### Application
 Run `cap production deploy` to start deployment process.
-If it failed because if not found active support 5, just run it one more time.

 ### That's all!